Office: Fine Arts 220B, Vestal Campus

 Office: Fine Arts 227

-Specialization: Histories of photography; twentieth-century American cultural history; cultural theory and criticism; the history of art history.
+Specialization: Histories of photography; 20th-century American cultural history; cultural theory and criticism; the history of art history.

 Professor and Department Chair